 Nutrition

-You don’t need to be fully vegan to experience the benefits - simply increasing your intake of vegetables, fruits, legumes (beans and lentils), whole grains, nuts, and seeds can help your body heal, reduce inflammation, and address the root causes of many chronic conditions.
+You don’t need to become vegetarian or vegan to experience the benefits, simply increasing your intake of vegetables, fruits, pulses (beans and lentils), wholegrains, nuts, and seeds can help your body heal, reduce inflammation, and address the root causes of many chronic conditions.
 In contrast, the standard Western diet, high in processed foods and saturated fats, is known to contribute to a range of health issues, including heart disease, diabetes, and cancer.
 By nourishing your body with real, wholesome foods, you are giving yourself the best chance to thrive and protect your long-term physical and mental wellbeing.

 Engin Akyurt Y5n8mcpvlzu Unsplash (1)